amagalla/Webpack-React/README.md

-create .env file in root directory (look at and follow .env.example file)

 npm install

 npm run build

+npm run server - just to run server at localhost:3000

-npm run dev and window should pop up at http://localhost:8080/
+npm run dev will run server and client - window should pop up at localhost:8080

 Have fun making stuff!